 When you are admitted to a hospital, you have the right to get all of your covered hospital services that are necessary to diagnose and treat your illness or injury.
-For more information about our coverage for your hospital care, including any limitations on this coverage, see the Covered Medical and Hospital Benefits Chart in the Summary of Benefits.

 During your covered hospital stay, your doctor and the hospital staff will be working with you to prepare for the day when you will leave the hospital.
 They will help arrange for care you may need after you leave.